 Each person should stay at least two metres away from every other person.

 Everyone should bring their own pens.

-Bring a mask and clean gloves.
+Bring a mask and use hand sanitizer.

 Be hyper aware of personal hygiene.
 Don’t lick your fingers to turn the pages of the will!
 Don’t touch your face, and wash your hands thoroughly with soap once you’ve finished.

 And critically: follow guidance given by public health authorities and your own health care providers.

 Sign and witness at a two-metre distance.
 Set up a table outside (say, in your yard).
 Each person stands at least two metres away from the table, and each other.
 The witnesses watch as you step up to sign.
 The witnesses each take their turn to step up to sign.